ivanplex/genisys/README.md

 Environment variables are located in `.env` which contains the application key and database setting.
 Please update these information to reflect your deployment setup.

-Setting files is located in `shop.setting` directory where all variant of setting files resides.
+Setting files is located in `modular_assembly.setting` directory where all variant of setting files resides.
 This allows ease of development as well as deployment.

 - `settings_prod.py` set and fetch environment variables from `.env`